BlueBrain/NeuroM/doc/source/morph_check.rst

 The tests are grouped in two categories:

 1. Structural tests. **Dropped in v2 version**.
-2. Neuron tests.
-These are applied to properties of reconstructed neurons and their constituent soma and neurites, and can be thought of as "quality" checks.
+2. Morphology tests.
+These are applied to properties of reconstructed morphologies and their constituent soma and neurites, and can be thought of as "quality" checks.